Super Bowl XXXVI: St. Louis Rams

 Halfback Marshall Faulk won NFL Offensive Player of the Year Award for the third year in a row in 2001.
 He rushed for 1,382 yards, caught 83 passes for 765 yards, scored 21 touchdowns, and became the first NFL player ever to gain more than 2,000 combined rushing and receiving yards for 4 consecutive seasons.
 Running back Trung Canidate was also a major contributor, rushing for 441 yards, catching 17 passes for 154 yards, returning kickoffs for 748 yards, and scoring 6 touchdowns.
 The Rams offensive line was led by guard Adam Timmerman and offensive tackle Orlando Pace, who was selected to the Pro Bowl for the third consecutive year.

 The Rams' defense ranked third in the league in fewest yards allowed (4,733).
 The line was anchored by Pro Bowl defensive end Leonard Little, who led the team with 14.5 sacks and recovered a fumble, and defensive end Grant Wistrom, who recorded 9 sacks, 2 interceptions, and 1 fumble recovery.
 The Rams linebackers unit was led by London Fletcher, who had 4.5 sacks, 2 interceptions, and 4 forced fumbles.
 St. Louis also had an outstanding secondary, led by Dré Bly (6 interceptions, 150 return yards, and 2 touchdowns), Pro Bowl selection Aeneas Williams (4 interceptions, 69 return yards, 2 touchdowns), and Dexter McCleon (4 interceptions, 66 yards).

 The Rams also bested the Patriots in a nationally televised ESPN Sunday night game on November 18 at Foxboro Stadium.
 Although the Patriots jumped out to an early lead, a critical turnover before the end of the first half that led to a Rams score proved costly.
 In the second half, the Rams wore New England down and won 24–17.
 The Rams lost four of their defensive players with injuries.
-The Patriots' physical play led Rams coach Mike Martz to say after the game that the Patriots were "a Super Bowl–caliber team."
+The Patriots' physical play led Rams head coach Mike Martz to say after the game that the Patriots were "a Super Bowl–caliber team."